YangYueteng/YangYueteng.github.io/_portfolio/dp_lio_sam.md

 ---
 title: "DP-LIO-SAM: Dual-LiDAR SLAM with Multi-Plane Constraints"
-excerpt: "Video of the Undergraduate thesis project "
+excerpt: "Video of the undergraduate thesis "
 collection: portfolio
 ---